jagdeesh109/testJersey/README.md

 # testJersey
-This is sample app to check the jersey api
+This is sample app to check the jersey api, testing the git GUI